Vampire Cleanup Department

-Vampire Cleanup Department (救僵清道夫) is a 2017 Hong Kong comedy horror film directed by Yan Pak-wing and Chiu Sin Hang.
+Vampire Cleanup Department (救僵清道夫) is a 2017 Hong Kong comedy horror film directed by Yan Pak-wing and Chiu Sin-hang.

 The film is a memorial for Lam Ching-ying's death in 1997.

 Plot

 Prologue

-In 1840 in Oxtail Village-Hong Kong, a 20-year-old girl named Yik Siu-ha (aka Summer) was buried alive as an offering to her dead landlord into the afterlife.
-Both her and the landlord's bodies were placed in a casket and buried.
-Yik Siu-ha would spend her final mortal moments scratching her casket to escape.
-Unfortunately, both died from deep negative emotions and caused both to become jiangshi.
+In 1840 in Oxtail Village-Hong Kong, a 20-year-old girl named Yik Siu-ha (aka Summer) was buried alive as an offering to her dead landlord.
+They both died from deep negative emotions and became jiangshi.